-When a sample is out of the acceptable tolerance for any Materials pay criteria, that sample will be isolated.
+When a sample is outside of the allowable single test tolerance for any Materials criteria in Table 2, that sample will be isolated.
 For payment purposes, the test result of the out of acceptable tolerance sample will be combined with the two previous acceptable samples of the same JMF and analyzed per this specification.
 The material that is considered out of the acceptable tolerance will only include the material within the represented sub-lot (i.e., a maximum of 500 tons).
 If the previous acceptable test result is from the previous production day, only the material produced on the second production day will be considered out of tolerance.
 All future sub lots will not include the isolated test.
+The pay factors for the out of tolerance sample lot will be calculated using column C of table 4.

 If, during production, a QA sample test result does not meet the acceptable tolerances and the Contractors QC sample duplicates the QA sample test result, the Contractor can make an appropriate change to the mixture (within the JMF boundaries), and request to have that sample further isolated.
-If this request is approved, and the Contractor has made a change, the third load after the change will be tested.
+After the Contractor has made appropriate changes, the Contractor will visually inspect each produced load.
+The first visually acceptable load will be sampled and tested.
 If that sample test result shows compliance with the specifications, the material that is considered out of the acceptable tolerance will include the material from the previous acceptable test result to the third load after the initially sampled and tested sample.
 If the sample does not meet the specification requirements, the Engineer will no longer accept material.
 Production may resume when changes have been made and an acceptable sample and test result is obtained.